Danish modern: Start of the Golden Age

-In the postwar years, Danish designers and architects believed that design could be used to improve people's lives.
+In the post World War II years, Danish designers and architects believed that design could be used to improve people's lives.
 In the late 1940s, the growing middle class in Denmark began to show interest in Danish Modern and helped fuel further investment into the style.
 Particular attention was given to creating affordable furniture and household objects that were both functional and elegant.
 Fruitful cooperation ensued, combining Danish craftsmanship with innovative design.
 Initially, the furniture was handmade, but recognizing that their work would sell better if prices were reduced, the designers soon turned to factory production.

-The scarcity of materials after World War II encouraged the use of plywood.
+The scarcity of materials after the war encouraged the use of plywood.
 In the late 1940s, the development of new techniques led to the mass production of bent plywood designs by Hans Wegner and Børge Mogensen, both of whom produced chairs with a teak plywood seat and back on a beech frame.
 In 1951, Arne Jacobsen went even further with his sculptural Ant Chair with a one-piece plywood seat and back, bent in both directions.
 Collapsible chairs dating from the 1930s include Kaare Klint's Safari Chair and propeller stools which were also developed by Poul Kjærholm and Jørgen Gammelgaard.

 Danish furniture exports grew from just DKK 0.8 million in 1939 to DKK 6.8 million in 1944.

 The international market

 Interest in Danish Modern in the United States began when Edgar Kaufmann, Jr. from the Museum of Modern Art purchased some items for the Fallingwater home designed by Frank Lloyd Wright.
 This ultimately led to mass-production in the United States, too.

-Furniture exports from Denmark rose from DKK 9.8 million in 1953 to DKK 257.8 million in 1964.
-This was aided in part by Denmark's decision to copy the British 30% devaluation in September 1949, which brought the price Danish goods drastically down for American consumers.

 From the beginning of the 1950s, American manufacturers obtained licenses for the mass production of Danish designs while maintaining high standards of craftsmanship.
 Later, the designs were altered to suit American tastes and American parts were introduced to reduce costs.
 When Sears and Woolworth's entered the market, the Danes countered by producing new designs based on new materials.
 One of Wegner's works was used by Richard Nixon and John F. Kennedy in a 1960 televised debate and is now known simply as The Chair.

+A largely intact, and comprehensive, example are the buildings of St Catherine's College, Oxford in England.
+Designed by Arne Jacobsen between 1960 and 1966, the buildings were given the highest Grade I designated status by Historic England in 1993.
+In addition to the buildings themselves, Jacobsen designed almost all of the furniture, lighting, textiles and metalwork used on the site.

+Furniture exports from Denmark rose from DKK 9.8 million in 1953 to DKK 257.8 million in 1964.
+This was aided in part by Denmark's decision to copy the British 30% devaluation in September 1949, which brought down the price of Danish goods drastically for American consumers.